ghga-de/milestones-docs/64-blue-whale/technical_specification.md

 ### Polish and improve test coverage

-In the last step, we polish everything (edge cases, layout etc.) and increase the test coverage from unit tests and end-to-end tests.
+In the last step, we polish everything (edge cases, layout etc.), make sure that the app is usable on small screens (which may take some days), and increase the test coverage from unit tests and end-to-end tests.
 The latter should cover the complete user journey from dataset discovery to dataset download, but they should use the static (stateless) mock backend that is part of the frontend repository.

 ### Full end-to-end testing